-The Nectar Memory Foam mattress has received a small update since we reviewed it: it now has an extra inch of support foam in the base - increasing the depth from 11 inches to 12 inches - and the Tencel cover has been replaced with a new cooling cover made from polyethylene.
+The Nectar Memory Foam mattress has received a small update since we originally reviewed it: it now has an extra inch of support foam in the base - increasing the depth from 11 inches to 12 inches - and the Tencel cover has been replaced with a new cooling cover made from polyethylene.
 We're reviewing the new version, and don't think the changes impact our original review findings, but we'll publish a full update shortly.

-After all, while Nectar is by no means the only mattress brand to promise you the best night's sleep of your life, few can match the $399-worth of accessories the company gives away, free, with every mattress.
+After all, while Nectar is by no means the only mattress brand to promise you the best night's sleep of your life, few can match the $399-worth of accessories the company gives away, for free, with every mattress.

 We'll say it now: when it comes to value we think the Nectar Memory Foam is the best mattress you can buy.
 But what's it actually like to sleep on?
 That's where we can help.
 In our Nectar mattress review, we put the award-winning mattress to the test, to help you decide whether it's the right option for you.

 If you like the sound of it, you can try it yourself at home - it comes with a huge year-long risk-free trial.
 If you don't like it, Nectar will collect it and you'll get a full refund.
 Read on for our in-depth analysis of the Nectar mattress - and you'll find today's best Nectar mattress deals on this page too.
 Let's now get into our review

-- Medium-firm comfort level
+- The Nectar has a medium-firm comfort level

 - 11 inches deep, with five layers

 - Made from gel memory foam and foam

 The Nectar Memory Foam is Nectar's best-selling mattress.
 It's the cheapest of the three options available from the sleep company, which has offices in San Francisco, New York, Tel Aviv and London.
 The other mattresses in the US range are the Nectar Premier and the cooling Premier Copper - read our Nectar Premier Copper mattress review for the low-down on this model.